-This content repo — which we’ve lovingly named Lockdown Enterprise — is now ready for productization and distribution to a broader audience.
-This new SaaS-type offering provides our customers access to libraries of certified automation code you can easily utilize regardless of what infrastructure tools you’re already invested in.
+This content repo — which we’ve lovingly named Lockdown Enterprise — is a SaaS-type offering which provides our customers access to libraries of certified automation code you can easily utilize regardless of what infrastructure tools you’re already invested in.

 There are four major reasons why this platform is something you should seriously look into if you’re tasked with enforcing security compliance.